miika1006/takauma/README_en.md

-# Takauma
+# Takauma (Flashback)

 A web application where you can create an event and then create shareable link that anyone can use to upload photos for the event.
-This forms a backlash of some moment in time.
+This forms a flashback of some moment in time.
 Photos are stored in the user's own cloud service on google drive.

-## Google Drivesta ja käyttöoikeuksista
+## About Google Drive and permissions

 User signs in to the app with google credentials and allows the app permission to read users email, which is displayed in the app as information.
 User also allows the app permission to use users Google Drive.
 Photos are uploaded to users Google Drive in folders where the event is a folder.